damonbrodie/BrodieHomeTheatre/README.md

 This project aims to provide very specific automation to both enhance the *cool* factor of the room as well as make it easier to use the theatre.
 The following high level use cases are supported by this application:
-- Upon entering the room (Insteon Motion Sensor/door sensor), bring up the room lights (Insteon Dimmer).
+- Upon entering the room using the Insteon motion and door sensors, bring up the room lights with the Insteon Dimmer.
 - Use speech recognition (Microsoft Speech Engine) to listen for voice requests to turn on or off the theatre.
 This signals a Harmony Hub activity to power on the AV Amplifier and the projector.
 Once the projector is powered up the lights are automatically dimmed to a comfortable lighting preset.
-- The user can, using voice recognition, turn on the theatre "Turn on Theatre".
-They can also say "Let's watch Star Wars".
-In this example if the theatre isn't on, then it is powered on and then the media playback will begin.
-- When the media playback starts (Kodi JSON), the lighting is dimmed further.
+- Using the Kodi JSON feed to stay current with playback status (pause/stop/start), alter the lighting, dimming it further during playback, raising it during pause and then stopped.
-- Either with the Harmony remote or via voice recognition, the user can pause or stop media playback.
+- Either with the Harmony remote or via voice recognition, the user can pause/stop/start media playback as well as raise/lower the room lighting.
-- When media playback is paused the lighting is brought up a bit so people can navigate the room etc.
 - When the user powers off the system via the remote control, the AV equipment is powered off, and the lighting is brought up to full.
 - The application will power down the system and lighting when there is no media playback happening